Ben-L-Stats/BITsurv/README.md

 ## Examples
 We recommend opening the examples folder and using these to get started with the package.

 ## Documentation
-The documentation with examples can be assessed in R by typing
+The documentation with examples can be accessed in R by typing
 ```
 #The two main functions are:
 ?BIT.surv